blakkd/faster-whisper-hotkey/README.md

     cd faster-whisper-hotkey
     ```

-2. Install the required dependencies:
+2. Install the package and dependencies:

+- as a pip package:

     ```
-    uv pip install -r requirements.txt # or pip install -r requirements.txt
+    uv pip install . # or pip install .
     ```

-    or as tool:
+- or as an uv tool:

     ```
     uv tool install .